danluu/fs-errors/README.md

 Procedure to get error offset:

 Each filesystem contains `test.txt`. `test.txt` contains Lorem ipsum text (see images/text.txt).

+In the case of the -largefile images, `test.txt` contains the letters of the alphabet repeated enough to make 8K of text.
+See `images/large_test.txt`.

 To find the error offset for a new filesystem, you can open the file up in a hex editor, find the byte offset, and divide the byte offset by 512.